Jeff Bingaman: Crime and torture

 Bingaman had a generally pro-rehabilitation stance on crime, supporting more programs to prevent youth crime, lower high school dropout rates, and stop drug use.
 Bingaman was an outspoken critic of the Guantanamo Bay detention camp.
 He cited the need for due process of law for detainees by saying:

 The current practice of holding detainees or prisoners indefinitely, without affording them basic due process rights, has been widely criticized in this country and throughout the world.
 For a country such as ours that has consistently advocated for the rule of law, the policies of the current administration are nothing short of a major embarrassment ...
 How we handle prisoners can have a dramatic impact on how our own men and women are treated in the event they are themselves taken prisoner.

 Health care reform

-Bingaman supported President Barack Obama's health reform legislation; he voted for the Affordable Care Act in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.
+Bingaman supported President Barack Obama's health reform legislation; he voted for the Affordable Care Act (also known as Obamacare) in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.

+STOCK Act

+Bingaman was one of only three senators who voted against the STOCK Act of 2012, which prohibits members of congress and other government employees from using non-public information for private profit, including trading stock.